Always Tomorrow

-"Always Tomorrow" is a song by Cuban American singer and songwriter Gloria Estefan, released worldwide on October 12, 1992 as the first single by Epic Records from her compilation album, Greatest Hits.
+"Always Tomorrow" is a song by Cuban American singer and songwriter Gloria Estefan, released worldwide on October 12, 1992 by Epic Records as the first single from her compilation album, Greatest Hits (1992).
 The song is written by Estefan and produced by her husband Emilio Estefan, Jr., Jorge Casas and Clay Ostwald.
 It is a guitar-driven acoustic ballad about starting over in the wake of tragedy or disaster.
 While on tour, Estefan has played the guitar while singing the song.
 She donated royalties from single sales to the victims of Hurricane Andrew.
-In 2005, the song was featured in a medley with her No. 1 smash "Coming Out of the Dark" in the compilation "Hurricane Relief: Come Together now", created for Hurricane Katrina relief.
+In 2005, the song was featured in a medley with her No. 1 smash "Coming Out of the Dark" in the compilation "Hurricane Relief: Come Together now", created for Hurricane Katrina disaster relief.

 Critical reception

-Larry Flick from Billboard described the song as a "earnest, thoughtful ballad", and noted further that Estefan's "warm and distinctive alto floats lightly over an arrangement of acoustic guitar strumming and soft, swirling strings."
-Randy Clark from Cashbox stated, "The message on this inspirational, richly orchestrated track should at least offer an uplifting musical glimmer of hope in the now familiar Estefan ballad fashion".
+Larry Flick from Billboard magazine described the song as an "earnest, thoughtful ballad", and noted further that Estefan's "warm and distinctive alto floats lightly over an arrangement of acoustic guitar strumming and soft, swirling strings."
+Randy Clark from Cash Box stated, "The message on this inspirational, richly orchestrated track should at least offer an uplifting musical glimmer of hope in the now familiar Estefan ballad fashion".
 Dave Sholin from the Gavin Report said it is "combining an uplifting message and melody".
-Another editor called it "hopeful and worthy five minutes of class."
+Another GR editor called it "hopeful and worthy five minutes of class."

 Music video

 A music video was produced to promote the single.
 It is one of Estefan's simplest clips, focusing on how the victims of Hurricane Andrew rebuilt Miami.
-It was later published on Estefan's official YouTube channel in October 2009.
-The video has amassed more than 1,8 million views as of October 2021.
+In between, Estefan performs while standing by a brick wall or plays on her guitar in front of skies.
+It was later made available on Estefan's official YouTube channel in 2009 and had generated more than 2,3 million views as of November 2025.